forio/forio-cli/readme.md

     Usage: F <command>

-    command     one of: deploy, sync
+    command     one of: deploy, sync, deploye, synce

 ### `F deploy` - Deploy to Simulate